gonzalo-bulnes/simple_token_authentication/README.md

 response on every request, since the token must be hashed every time.
 For API use this is likely to lead to poor performance.

-The rspec example in `spec/lib/simple_token_authentication/test_caching_spec.rb` *tests the speed of the cache versus uncached authentication* shows the speed up.
-When using a BCrypt hashing cost of 13 (set by Devise.stretches), the speed up between using the ActiveSupport MemoryStore cache against not caching is greater than 2000 times.

-To avoid the penalty of rehashing on every request, `cache_provider` and `cache_connection` options enable caching using an existing in-memory cache.
-The approach is to cache the email, an authentication token SHA2 digest and authentication status in an in-memory cache (such as memcached) for a time limit.
+To avoid the penalty of rehashing on every request, `cache_provider` and `cache_connection` options enable caching using an existing in-memory cache (such as memcached).
+The approach is to cache the user id, the authentication token (as an SHA2 digest), and the authentication status.
 On a subsequent request, the cache is checked to see if the authentication has already happened successfully.
 If the token is regenerated, the cached value is invalidated.
 Comments in the file `lib/simple_token_authentication/cache.rb` provide additional detail.

+The rspec example in `spec/lib/simple_token_authentication/test_caching_spec.rb` *tests the speed of the cache versus uncached authentication* shows the speed up.
+When using a BCrypt hashing cost of 13 (set by Devise.stretches), the speed up between using the ActiveSupport MemoryStore cache against not caching is greater than 2000 times.

 It should be noted that hashing uses the same Devise defaults as for entity passwords (including hashing cost and the Devise secret).
-In the current release there is no way to configure this differently.
+Currently there is no way to configure this differently for passwords and authentication tokens.

 ### Authentication Method 1: Query Params